Scholarships and Grants

 Bursaries for Clinical Medicine and Graduate-Entry Medicine

 St Anne’s Pre-Clinical Medics who choose to stay on at St Anne’s for their clinical years, and also Graduate-Entry Medicine students are awarded a bursary of £850 for one year only.
 It is intended to be used to help with the purchase of any necessary equipment required for the course.
-Also available are a Mary Archer Grant or a Marianne Fillenz award of £500 towards the cost of an elective in an overseas country and Mary Archer funds of up to £500 for attendance at an overseas conference.
+Also available are a Graduate Travel Grant or a Marianne Fillenz award of £500 towards the cost of an elective in an overseas country and a grant of up to £500 for attendance at an overseas conference.
 For conferences in Europe and the UK, smaller grants are available.

 *Linked Awards: awarded by the department.
 Applicants wishing to be considered for these Linked College Scholarships should nominate St Anne’s as their 1st choice College (unless otherwise instructed) and follow the application procedures advertised by the department.
 Once you have received an offer from St Anne’s, and have accepted it, your application for a St Anne’s Scholarship will go forward for consideration.